bhaskarverma/WhatSoup/README.md

 # WhatSoup 🍲

-A (deprecated) web scraper that exports your entire WhatsApp chat history.
+A web scraper that exports your entire WhatsApp chat history. ( Fork of Eddy Harrington's Whatsoup updated as of 16 Jan 2022 )

-⛔ DEPRECATED as of April 2021: I cannot maintain this repo any longer but feel free to fork and maintain it going forward.

 ## Table of Contents